Lisongte/Intelligent-Robot-Path-Planning-and-Control-on-ROS/README.md

 ---

-# Future Work

-Future development will include:

-* virtual target point tracking
-* improved path smoothness
-* dynamic obstacle avoidance
-* local planner integration
-* full navigation stack compatibility

----

 # Notes

-Before running:
+Before running the project, pre-settings below must be checked:

-* compile all ROS packages successfully
+* You must compile all ROS packages successfully
-* source workspace environment
-* ensure RViz frame is set to `world`

----

-ROS Navigation Project for Intelligent Mobile Robot Research